smithy-lang/smithy/_sources/1.0/spec/core/type-refinement-traits.rst.txt

 -------------

 Summary
     Indicates that a shape is boxed.
-When a :ref:`member <member>` is marked with this trait or the shape targeted by a member is marked with this trait, the member may or may not contain a value, and the member has no :ref:`default value <default-values>`.
+When a structure :ref:`member <member>` is marked with this trait or the shape targeted by a structure member is marked with the ``box`` trait, the member may or may not contain a value, and the member has no :ref:`default value <default-values>`.

     Boolean, byte, short, integer, long, float, and double shapes are only considered boxed if they are marked with the ``box`` trait.
 All other